Information for our guests on the current situation.

 For questions about your booking, please contact your host directly.
 You can make general booking enquiries in our online shop.

-Bars and restaurants are closed.
-Still allowed are:
+Restaurants, bars and discos are closed.
+Permitted are:

 You can find an overview of the take-away offers in our region here.

-Facilities such as museums, libraries and the outdoor areas of leisure businesses and sports facilities are allowed to open from 1 March.
-Swimming pools, sports and fitness centres are closed.
-Exceptions are:
+Offerings such as museums, libraries, the outdoor and indoor areas of leisure businesses and sports facilities as well as sports and fitness centres are open.